-Locally, he serves as Vice Chair of the Montpelier Energy Advisory Committee.Before moving back to Vermont, Jared was an author and Fellow with Demos, the New York based think tank.
+Locally, he serves as Vice Chair of the Montpelier Energy Advisory Committee.
+He also serves as Co-Chair of the Clean Energy Development Fund and is a Board member of both the Orton Family Foundation and the Public Assets Institute.
+Before moving back to Vermont, Jared was an author and Fellow with Demos, the New York based think tank.
 His first book, Next Generation Democracy: What the Open Source Revolution Means for Power, Politics, and Change, was published by Bloomsbury in 2010.
 He was also a contributor to the book A Renewable World: Policies, Practices & Technologies.

 Jared holds degrees from Princeton University – Woodrow Wilson School (Master in Public Affairs – Domestic Policy, 2014), University of Cambridge (MPhil, Modern Society and Global Transformations, 2012), and Wheaton College, Massachusetts (Bachelor of Arts, Summa Cum Laude – Economics and Political Science, 2005.

 Sarah Wolfe is the Network Director for EAN, working with our network members and partners to expand our collective impact on clean energy action and emissions reduction in Vermont.
 Sarah comes to EAN from the Vermont Public Interest Research Group (VPIRG), where she was the Clean Energy Advocate.
 A native Vermonter, she spent four years in California working for Sunrun, a national residential solar company.
 At Sunrun, she was the Senior Manager for National Campaigns, focused on managing campaigns to support state level residential solar policy across the country.
 Sarah graduated from Wesleyan University in 2012 with high honors.